jessegranger/shepherd/README.md

 	--group <name>
 	--count <n>

+If the `--group` is started, then processes will be started or stopped immediately.

 This command causes `config` to be re-written.
+The new config will not contain a `--scale` command directly, but instead this scaling will be reflected in the corresponding `add --group` command.

 `> shep start`
 ------------